 (4) The provisions of this Act relating to contracts of sale do not apply to any transaction in the form of a contract of sale which is intended to operate by way of mortgage, pledge, charge, or other security or under which a pawnbroker receives goods and the seller has a right to buy back the goods.

-[Section 59 amended by No. 88 of 1994 s.
+[Section 59 amended: No. 88 of 1994 s.
 100.]

 60. Terms used in this Act